 Photo credit: NC Collection Photographic Archives, Wilson Library, UNC-Chapel Hill; used with permission

 It was about this time that Dr. Brown had constructed a harness racetrack in the vicinity of the current Fairmont Masonic Lodge.
 He was president of a racetrack association and travelled throughout the Pee Dee area indulging his hobby until about 1915.

 Photo credit: Lumberton Argus, 1905

 Also in 1892 Brown was named the local surgeon for the Atlantic Coast Line RR.
 At the same time he became interested in helping Ashpole grow and develop.
-He was instrumental in the South Eastern Railroad extending a line through Ashpole to Proctorville and Boardman.
+He was instrumental in the South Eastern Railroad building a line from Elrod on the ACLRR main line to Ashpole.
 In 1898 he had the village mapped and streets laid out showing the different parcels of land.
 On October 14, 1898 he conducted the first auction sale of lots in Robeson County.